overturetool/overturetool.github.io/_netmeetings/Net-Meeting-105.md

 #### LRM
 Translation of the Language Reference Manual is started to catch up updates and improve translation accuracy.

+It seems that the user manual is not up to date with respect to the categories used for proof obligations generated.
+We need someone to update this.

 ##  Status of the Overture Components

 #### VDMJ